nickguletskii/GLXOSD/usage.md

 The default shortcut for starting and stopping GLXOSD frame logging is <kbd>Shift</kbd> + <kbd>F9</kbd>.
 The default output location for GLXOSD frame timing logs is /tmp/.
 Both of these options can be configured through the [config file]({{site.baseurl}}/faq.html#how-do-i-customise-glxosd).

 When logging starts, a file in the output directory will be created.
-The filename of that file will be in the format of "PROCESSID_CURRENTTIME_ID.log".
+The filename of that file will be in the format of "glxosd_PROCESSID_CURRENTTIME_ID.log".

 It contains a line per frame, each one of them has two comma-separated numbers: the ID of the X11 drawable and the number of nanoseconds that have elapsed since logging started.
 Please note that the overhead of logging is bigger than a nanosecond, therefore you can't really say that we are measuring with nanosecond precision here.